nickjabs/aws-bedrock-chatbot/README.md

 ### Code Overview

-The code integrates several components:
+The code comprises several components:

 - **LangChain Integration:** Incorporates `LLMChain` from the LangChain library to interact with the Bedrock service.
 - **Model ID:** Utilizes the "Amazon Titan Text Express" model (`amazon.titan-text-express-v1`) for chatbot functionality.